Honeylocust Plant Bugs Identification Guide

 +

-They are active for a short window in spring and early summer.
-Eggs hatch in late April as leaf buds open, nymphs feed through May, and adults appear by early June.
-By mid-July, the population has usually disappeared entirely.
+They show up in spring and early summer.
+Eggs hatch in late April when leaf buds open.
+Nymphs feed through May, and adults appear by early June.
+By mid-July, they are gone.
 There is only one generation per year.

 Do honeylocust plant bugs come inside homes?